 Inspecting your tires often, especially when weather fluctuates is also a must-do before you drive.
 Air pressure decreases in cold weather and tires can become underinflated more often.
 An underinflated tire (overinflated, too) results in a loss of traction.

 BCAA gets calls for cars that are stuck on slippery driveways a lot!
 Avoid this problem and ensure you’re able to get your car onto the street and get on with your day by shovelling your driveway each time it snows.
 This helps prevent ice from forming and building up.

-While many commercials show trucks and SUVs bursting through snow banks or racing on icy lakes, these ads are often meant for entertainment.
+Often commercials show trucks and SUVs bursting through snow banks or racing on icy lakes; remember, these ads are meant for entertainment.
 While many vehicles with an antilock braking system (ABS), electronic stability control (ESC) or four-wheel drive typically perform better in snowy and icy driving conditions, if a driver is travelling too fast or gets into a dangerous skid, these systems aren’t foolproof.
 The safest option is to drive slower and leave more room between you and the car ahead, no matter what kind of vehicle you’re driving.

 For the unexpected this winter, BCAA is here to help.
 At home or on the road, our 24/7 roadside assistance is just a click or call away.

 Pro Tip: The BCAA Mobile App makes it easy for Members to request BCAA Roadside Assistance from their smartphone.
 Download the app to get faster service by passing the calling queue and getting to our dispatch team directly.
 Plus, you can use the BCAA Service Tracker to see the driver’s location and estimated arrival in real-time where available as well!

 Not a BCAA Member yet?
 Join today and get BC’s Best Roadside Assistance for less than $7 a month.